-4.2.3.1 Combinations of the exported Attribute and the Intent-filter setting (For Receiver)
+4.2.3.1 Combination of Exported Attribute and the Intent-filter setting (For Receiver)

 Table 4.2.3 represents the permitted combination of export settings and Intent-filter elements when implementing Receivers.
 The reason why the usage of "exported="false" with Intent-filter definition" is principally prohibited, is described below.